2010 Arizona Cardinals season: Week 5: vs. New Orleans Saints

-Hoping to rebound from their loss to the Chargers the Cardinals played on home ground for an NFC duel with the Saints.
-In the first quarter the Cardinals trailed early as kicker John Carney nailed a 31-yard field goal, followed by QB Drew Brees completing a 1-yard TD pass to TE Jeremy Shockey.
-The Cardinals replied with kicker Jay Feely making a 37-yard field goal, followed by OT Levi Brown recovering a fumble and returning it 2 yards for a touchdown.
-In the third quarter the Cardinals replied and took the lead when Feely got a 44-yard field goal, followed the 4th quarter by Feely's 29-yard field goal.
-Then FS Kerry Rhodes recovered a fumble and ran 27 yards to the endzone for a touchdown.
-The lead was broken down with Brees making a 35-yard TD pass to WR Robert Meachem, but the Cardinals managed to pull away when Brees' pass was intercepted by CB Dominique Rodgers-Cromartie and returned 28 yards to the endzone for a touchdown.
+Hoping to rebound from their loss to the Chargers the Cardinals played on home ground for an NFC duel with the Super Bowl champion Saints using a new starting quarterback: Max Hall (who had substituted in for Derek Anderson in the previous game).
+In the first quarter the Cardinals trailed early as kicker John Carney nailed a 31-yard field goal, followed by quarterback Drew Brees completing a 1-yard touchdown pass to tight end Jeremy Shockey.
+The Cardinals replied with kicker Jay Feely making a 37-yard field goal, followed by offensive tackle Levi Brown recovering a fumble and returning it 2 yards for a touchdown.
+In the third quarter the Cardinals replied and took the lead when Feely got a 44-yard field goal, followed the fourth quarter by Feely's 29-yard field goal.
+Then free safety Kerry Rhodes recovered a fumble and ran 27 yards to the endzone for a touchdown.
+The lead was broken down with Brees making a 35-yard touchdown pass to wide receiver Robert Meachem, but the Cardinals managed to pull away when Brees' pass was intercepted by cornerback Dominique Rodgers-Cromartie and returned 28 yards to the endzone for a touchdown.

 With the win, Arizona went into their bye week at 3–2.

 Week 7: at Seattle Seahawks

 Coming off their bye week the Cardinals flew to Qwest Field for an NFC West rivalry match against the Seahawks.
 In the first quarter the Cardinals trailed early as kicker Olindo Mare got a 20-yard field goal.
-Followed in the second quarter by QB Matt Hasselbeck making a 2-yard TD pass to WR Mike Williams.
-The Cardinals fell further behind in the 3rd quarter with Mare nailing a 31 and a 51-yard field goal.
-The Cardinals replied with RB Beanie Wells getting a 2-yard TD run.
+Followed in the second quarter by quarterback Matt Hasselbeck making a 2-yard touchdown pass to wide receiver Mike Williams.
+The Cardinals fell further behind in the third quarter with Mare nailing a 31 and a 51-yard field goal.
+The Cardinals replied with running back Beanie Wells getting a 2-yard touchdown run.
 The Seahawks continued to score with Mare hitting a 24-yard field goal, but the Cardinals responded in the fourth quarter with kicker Jay Feely getting a 24-yard field goal.
 The Seahawks pulled away with Mare making a 26-yard field goal.

 With the loss, the Cardinals fell to 3–3.